fmfpereira/synology-application-portal-franz-plugin/README.md

 # Synology DSM Application Portal for Franz
-This is the official Franz recipe for Synology DSM Application Portal
+This is a Franz plugin to run Synology DSM Application Portal Applications.

 ## Background